-The boat trips will typically take you into Laganas bay where you’ll hope to see a loggerhead turtle, although they are getting increasingly rare, and then you’ll skirt around headland past the limestone cliffs and sea caves near Keri.
+The boat trips will typically take you into Laganas Bay where you’ll hope to see a loggerhead turtle, although they are getting increasingly rare.
+Then you’ll skirt around headland past the limestone cliffs and sea caves near Keri.
 There are some sea arches and caves that the boats will take you through to admire the intensely turquoise water that looks like glass and then the boats normally drop anchor and let you swim for a while.
-This is the perfect place to jump in and cool off after feeling the salty spray on your skin and the wind in your hair.
+This is one of the best places for snorkelling in Zakynthos and the perfect place to jump in and cool off after feeling the salty spray on your skin and the wind in your hair.

 There’s even an ice cream boat that is moored up and will sell you cold drinks and you can swim through into the sea cave through a small opening by the beach.
 It’s a really pretty spot although somewhat crowded when a few boats are moored up all at once.
 When deciding on your boat trip make sure that you book a smaller boat with some shade or a catamaran, not one of the larger boats that are too big to get anywhere near the beach.
-You can also rent small boats that you can drive yoursef to explore the shore line from Agios Sostis, Keri or Laganas.
+You can also rent small boats that you can drive yourself to explore the shore line from Agios Sostis, Keri or Laganas.

-Navagio or Smuggler’s cove
+Swimming at Navagio or Smuggler’s cove

 Swimming from the rocks

 The western side of Zakynthos is dry and rocky and you can drive your car through traditional mountain villages through scrub and low pine trees until you come down again the other side and spot the cliffs and sea before you.
 Porto Limnionas is not an obvious place to find and yet when you get there you’ll probably find the car park full with Greeks and Italians who love this kind of rocky sea swimming.
 There’s a narrow inlet of water with limestone cliffs, where the sea is intense turquoise, broken up by patches of darker blue, where seaweed clothes the bottom.

 Agios Sostis Port

 This is a pleasant family beach with shallow water, sunbeds and pedalos on one side of Laganas bay.
 It’s not to be confused with the excessive nightlife and busy strip around the bay at Laganas – Agios Sostis Port is a much more traditional place with family run apartments, beach bars and restaurants such as the Sabbia Beach bar and Harbour House restaurant right on the beach.
-There are two parts to Agios Sostis and we enjoyed stopping at the Agios Sostis Liminaki or port which has a small beach to one side and a marina on the other from where many of the boat trips go.
+There are two parts to Agios Sostis and we enjoyed stopping at the Agios Sostis Limanaki or port which has a small beach to one side and a marina on the other from where many of the boat trips go.